alkem-io/alkemio/docs/technical-design.md

 # Logical Design

-The logical layers to the Cherrytwist architecture:
+The logical layers to the Alkemio architecture:
 *   **Clients**: the actual devices being used to interact by the users
 *   **Interaction**: the user experiences being provided to Users as they interact within the context of an Ecoverse / Challenge
 *   **Server**: for managing all aspects of the Ecoverse & Challenge lifecycle